nathanvid/infinitemage-website/content/chapters/chapter_0212.md

 "What's the third difficulty?"

 "Even if the magic circle's formula is completed, whether you can withstand it is another problem.
-Without mental durability backing you up, Shirone will face destruction.
+Without mental durability backing you up, you will face destruction.
 Of course, this is separate from my danger.
 But if you can't endure it, it's better not to attempt this from the beginning."

 "Don't worry about that.
 I'll definitely endure it."